Hodag: Hoodoo Ski Area, Oregon

 The official mascot of Oregon’s Hoodoo is Harold the Hodag.
 The ski area celebrates Harold’s birthday where Harold can be seen in person as well as skiing the slopes of the ski area.
 In addition, a large chainsaw carving of Harold by artist Bruce Thor exists in the main lodge, and a caricature of Harold appears on stickers, signage, and marketing materials.

 According to the ski area’s website both Harold and current Hoodoo owner Chuck Shepard, a descendant of Hodag discoverer Eugene Shepard, originate from Wisconsin.
 Although they both reportedly left Wisconsin in the 1970s, it wasn’t until 1999 when Chuck, a real estate investor, found Harold living in the deep snow of the Cascade Mountains.

 Unlike the Hodags from Wisconsin, Harold’s favorite food is single ski gloves according to General Manager Matthew McFarland per a February 2025 interview on Good Morning Central Oregon.
 In addition, unlike the fierce Wisconsin Hodags, Harold is friendly and wouldn’t consider eating bulldogs, wears sunglasses, and can often be seen on skis or around a campfire.

+As a gift to John F. Kennedy

+A miniature Hodag was gifted to then Senator Kennedy during a campaign visit to Rhinelander.
+Kennedy stated in a letter to Henry Berquist that he found it to be a provocative conversation piece.

 In popular culture

 The Hodag appears as a villain in the Scooby-Doo!
-Mystery Incorporated episode "The Hodag of Horror".
+Mystery Incorporated episode "The Hodag of Horror" with its vocal effects provided by Dee Bradley Baker.
+It was the disguise of Roberto the Chimpanzee who was owned by Ned Fussbuster (voiced by Charles Shaughnessy).
+They used the Hodag as part of a plot to target a 500 year old cheese.

 The Hodag is also a mythical beast in the Harry Potter universe, described in the 2017 expanded edition of Fantastic Beasts and Where to Find Them.